Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 <div class="markdown level1 summary">

-If your logic uses the NetworkedTime, this should probably be turned off.
+If your logic uses the NetworkTime, this should probably be turned off.
 If however it's needed to maximize accuracy, this is recommended to be turned on

 </div>